josmar-crwdstffng/angular/aio/content/guide/upgrade-performance.md

 Both AngularJS and Angular have their own concept of modules to help organize an application into cohesive blocks of functionality.

 Their details are quite different in architecture and implementation.
-In AngularJS, you create a module by specifying its name and dependencies with [angular.module()](https://docs.angularjs.org/api/ng/function/angular.module).
+In AngularJS, you create a module by specifying the associated name and dependencies with [angular.module()](https://docs.angularjs.org/api/ng/function/angular.module).
-Then you can add assets using its various methods.
+Then you can add assets using the associated various methods.
 In Angular, you create a class adorned with an [NgModule](api/core/NgModule) decorator that describes assets in metadata.

 In a hybrid application you run both frameworks at the same time.